dmpop/pellicola/README.md

 - **Automatic language detection** Pellicola automatically detects the browser language and picks the description text file with the appropriate language prefix.
 - **Downloads** With the download option in the _config.php_ file enabled, visitors can download photos.
 Downloads are password protected by default.
 Password protection can be disabled by leaving `$DOWNLOAD_PASSWORD` in the _config.php_ file empty.
 - **RAW downloads** For each photo in the JPEG format, you can upload the accompanying RAW file, and Pellicola automatically adds a download link to it when the download option is enabled.
-- **Support for subfolders** Photos inside the default photo directory can be organized into subfolders.
+- **Multiple albums** Subdirectories inside the default photo directory are rendered as individual albums.
+- **Protected albums** Albums can be protected with a password.
 - **Statistics** View basic statistics: camera models, focal length stats, the total number of photos and RAW files, disk usage, and the total number of downloads.
 - **Random photo** feature.
 Can be used to display photos in a browser in full-screen mode.
 - **Access keys** The application supports [access keys](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey) for common actions.